mattpe/bcwt/week2.md

    ```

-1. Commit changes and push to GitLab or GitHub
+1. Commit changes and push to GitLab or GitHub (all branches)